PaulKokhanov1/PK_Engine/README.md

 For example, in my input handling system, I now have an event dispatcher to allow the Observer pattern to be used, however, initially I naively just had to throw around bool's and have each modules "update" function monitor them continously.
 Or when I had to rearchitect my application class to avoid creating and handling multiple key modules like all the shader's, the different render passes, or the inputs.

 The funny thing is, is that it still worked previously, and potentially would've continued to still work as I continued to complete the future projects.
-Which is a really interesting idea to me, specifically that, you can just create a quite large system just using a TON of if else statments.
-Would it be fast or easy to read, I doubt it, but it just highlights how there really is no "right" way to go about programming, but just ways that might save you (or others) a headache in the future.
+Which is a really interesting idea to me, specifically that, you can create a large system just using a TON of if else statments.
+Would it be fast or easy to read, I doubt it, but it just highlights how there really is no "right" way to go about programming (as long as the application works), but just ways that might save you (or others) a headache in the future.

 ### What's Next